nolanlab/PLAYRDesign/README.md

 PLAYRDesign makes use of two sequence databases, one contains repetitive sequences for the organism of interest, the other is a database of all the transcript in the organism of interest.
 These database are used to avoid as much as possible the selection of probes that either match repetive sequences, or transcripts for different genes.
 (All FASTA sequence database files have to be saved with the *.fa* extension).

 Instructions are given here for designing probes for human transcripts.
 The repetitive sequences can be downloaded from [Repbase](http://www.girinst.org/repbase/).
 Download the *humrep.ref* and *simple.ref* in FASTA format and concatenate them to generate the *repbase.fa* file.
 The Human RefSeq RNA sequences can be downloaded by visiting the NCBI ftp server (ftp://ftp.ncbi.nlm.nih.gov/), navigating to the **refseq -> H_sapiens -> H_sapiens -> RNA** folder and selecting the *rna.fa.gz* file.
 We reccomend filtering this file to only contain *NR* and *NM* records.
 You can do so by using the *filter_refseq_file* function included in the PLAYRDesign R package (unpack the *rna.fa.gz* file first).
+For the purpose of this example use *rna_human_high_qual.fa* as the output file name.

 ```
 library(PLAYRDesign)
 PLAYRDesign.filter_refseq_file("PUT PATH TO INPUT FILE HERE", "PATH TO OUTPUT FILE HERE")
 ```

-At this point you should have two sequence files in FASTA format, called *repbase.fa* and *rna_human_high_qual.fa*.
-Move both files to the BLAST+ database directory and convert them to BLAST+ databases by typing these commands (the *makeblastdb* program must be in your PATH, see above).
+Move both files to the BLAST+ database directory and convert them to BLAST+ databases by typing these commands (the *makeblastdb* program must be in your PATH, or you have to call it by specifying the full path to the executable).
 Refer to the BLAST+ [manual](http://www.ncbi.nlm.nih.gov/books/NBK279688/) for additional details on how to use *makeblastdb*.

 ```
 makeblastdb -in repbase.fa -parse_seqids -dbtype nucl